alakshyam/hpsm-restapi-alerting-extension/README.md

 	#HPSM User Specific
 	#Please define your HPSM specific fields here like AssignmentGroup, Assignee, Area, Category and Company.
 	#The name should be a valid Incident table's column name.
-	#Do not add properties Title, Description, JournalUpdates, Impact and Urgency here, as they are added by the extension automatically
+	#Do not add properties Title, Description, JournalUpdates, Impact and Urgency here, as they are added by the extension automatically.
+	#If you have mapping of service and assignment group to AppD applications, then add them to CSV file and provide path in applicationFieldMapping
 	fields:
 	   - name: "AssignmentGroup"
 	     value: "Service Desk"